 Prepare a special back-to-school breakfast for your child to celebrate the start of a new year.
 You can make alphabet pancakes or pencil waffles.
 Check out these fun ideas on my Pinterest board for back-to-school.
 Not a fan of cooking in the morning?
 Take a trip to a local restaurant and enjoy a delicious meal before school.
 You can also take advantage of curbside services and bring the food home.
 I asked my 5-year-old what he wanted for his big day and made it for him.
 He was very specific with his request, but I wanted to make sure his day started off amazing.

 Take a Picture

 This is the most popular back-to-school tradition for families.
-There’s so many fun and creative ways to capture the first day of school.
-I went a little overboard but my 5-year old had a great time.
+There are so many fun and creative ways to capture the first day of school.
+I went a little overboard, but my 5-year-old had a great time.
 Check out my blog post to get some great ideas for taking pictures of your kids to celebrate the first day of school.